 Steven Carter-Williams began his career with DJJ in June 2017 as a Budget Administrator in the Division of Financial Services and was promoted to Budget Director in December 2017.
 Before his employment with DJJ, he served for six years as a Budget Analyst Supervisor at the Georgia Department of Human Services.
 Mr. Carter-Williams earned his Bachelor of Science degree in accounting from Southern University and Agriculture & Mechanical College in Baton Rouge, Louisiana.

 DJJ Legal Services is headed by General Counsel Cindy Wang, who also serves as the Department’s Ethics Officer.
 The Office of Legal Services handles the legal interests of the agency and works closely with the Attorney General’s Office to represent the Department in state and federal courts.
-The Office handles youth-related matters in the courts; reviews and drafts contracts, legal documents and amendments to Board Rules; assists with policy development and provides training to staff and other legal professionals.
+The Office handles youth-related matters in the courts; reviews and drafts contracts, legal documents and amendments to Board Rules and assists with policy development.
 Legal Services is also responsible for responding to requests for public information pursuant to the Georgia Open Records Act.
-Mrs. Wang has been with DJJ for four of her seventeen years with the State.
+Mrs. Wang has been with DJJ for four of her seventeen years with the State of Georgia.

 As Director of Government Relations, Mr. Louis’ primary responsibility will be to serve as the liaison between DJJ and the General Assembly which includes the evaluation of all proposed legislation related to the Department.
 Mr. Louis comes to DJJ with nine years of experience, having served as Director of External Affairs for Valdosta State University and legislative aide for a former State Senator.
 He has expertise in all aspects of governmental affairs and his most recent accomplishments include working on the billion-dollar Georgia Transportation Infrastructure Act of 2014; and the successful lobby of the state legislature for nearly $8 million in bond projects for Valdosta State University.
 Mr. Louis received a bachelor's degree in Political Science with a minor in Criminal Justice from Georgia Southern University in 2010.